You are the manifestation of your daily habits

 “You are what you repeatedly do, excellence therefore is not an act but a habit”

 Ciara Conlon is a Leadership and Productivity Coach, Motivational Speaker and author of Productivity for Dummies and Chaos to Control.
-Sign up here for a free Goal Setting Masterclass or join her on her Facebook Group LifeDesigners
+Sign up here for a free 3 part master class on beating procrastination or join her on her Facebook Group LifeDesigners